Eastern Region

 They are Blackburn with Darwen, Blackpool, Bolton, Bury, Cheshire East, Cheshire West and Chester, Cumberland, Halton, Knowsley, Lancashire, Liverpool, Manchester, Oldham, Rochdale, Salford, Sefton, St Helens, Stockport, Tameside, Trafford, Warrington, Westmorland and Furness, Wigan and Wirral.

-The North West regional Chair is Amanda Perraton, Director of Children’s Services, Warrington Borough Council.
+The North West regional Chair is Amanda Perraton, Director of Children’s Services, Cheshire West and Chester Council

 Regional representatives on ADCS Council of Reference